Earlestown: Community

 Newton-le-Willows has held a market by Royal Charter since the 14th century.
 By the 1890s, the Earlestown area of Newton-le-Willows had outgrown the older part of the town and so the market was moved to its current location in Earlestown and the market square is the town's centre-piece.
 Today trading takes place on Friday, with a mixed flea market/car boot sale every Saturday.
 The Saturday Market features many regular traders selling tools, clothing, antiques, records, DVDs, model railways, wartime memorabilia as well as cheap house clearance and bric-a-brac.

 Earlestown Town Hall is an imposing building, fronted by a war memorial.
 In 1962 the Beatles visited Earlestown for a night gig and played at the town hall.
 On the same night Newton Boys Club on Graffton Street was opened by Frankie Vaughan for the local community.

 Another significant building included the art-deco former Curzon cinema which was demolished in January 2010.

 Earlestown has a small but busy town centre with many shops including high-street outlets such as Tesco, Boots, Wilko and several high street banks alongside independent retailers, bookmakers and fast-food takeaways.
 There are a range of traditional pubs, such as The New Market, The Ram's Head, The Railway Inn, The Griffin, and The Wellington.
 Earlestown is well served by many fast food outlets offering a good range of Indian and Chinese dishes as well as fish and chips and the ubiquitous McDonald's.
 Most of the local restaurants are curry houses; Earlestown's 'curry quarter-of-a-mile' on Queen Street has three Indian restaurants and a Tandoori take-away.

 Governance

 Newton-le-Willows is part of the Parliamentary constituency of St Helens North.
-At the 2019 general election, Conor McGinn was re-elected to this seat.
+At the 2024 general election, David Baines was elected to this seat.

 Earlestown is one of two council wards within Newton-le-Willows.